benjymous/annotations/sandman/sandman.48.md

 ## Appendix: Some Recipes from Destruction's Table, by Michael Chary

-### Stuffed grape leaves (Dolmades, dolmadaia, or sarma)
+#### Stuffed grape leaves (Dolmades, dolmadaia, or sarma)

-1# grape leaves (Check in either your grocer's import section or a deli.
+- 1# grape leaves (Check in either your grocer's import section or a deli.
 I found some in Bowling Green, KY which is not the most cosmopolitan place on earth.
 Don't pick your own.
 They have to be pickled, for one thing.)

-1 1/2 ground lamb (For preference.
+- 1 1/2 ground lamb (For preference.
 Beef may be used, or poultry, although the cooking time would have have to be adjusted.
 Rice may also be substituted, and in fact is generally used in the cold versions.)

-1 cup raw rice (This is important.
+- 1 cup raw rice (This is important.
 The rice _MUST BE RAW_.
 Riceland rice is probably the best raw rice.
-THis going to stew for a while and instant rice wil turn into wallpaper paste.
+This going to stew for a while and instant rice wil turn into wallpaper paste.
 The rice will probably take longer to cook than the meat.)

-1 small onion minced (Chopped up fine, not pulverized.
+- 1 small onion minced (Chopped up fine, not pulverized.
 Also, small does not mean tiny, it just means don't use a ton of onion.
 Easy on the onion or it will overpower everything else in the dish.)

-2 tsp oregano
+- 2 tsp oregano

-1/2 tsp cinnamon
+- 1/2 tsp cinnamon

-1 tsp salt
+- 1 tsp salt

-1/2 tsp black pepper
+- 1/2 tsp black pepper

-1/2 cup water
+- 1/2 cup water

-4 tsp olive oil (extra virgin is what I use)
+- 4 tsp olive oil (extra virgin is what I use)

-4 cups chicken stock (you can use bouillon if you want, about 6 cups to 4 cups water should do her.)
+- 4 cups chicken stock (you can use bouillon if you want, about 6 cups to 4 cups water should do her.)

-2 tblspns butter (it has to be butter)
+- 2 tblspns butter (it has to be butter)

-4 eggs
+- 4 eggs

-6 tablespoons lemon juice.
+- 6 tablespoons lemon juice.

-2 tblspns pine nuts (if desired)
+- 2 tblspns pine nuts (if desired)

 Rinse leaves and cover with cold water.